 Though all the preceding information about farm-raised fish may make you believe that wild is the way to go, that isn’t necessarily the case.
 Swordfish, tuna, sharks, and other large fish that are caught in the wild have high levels of mercury.
 And since many wild-caught fish tend to be at the top of their food chain, catching them impacts the environment more than farm-raised fish such as tilapia, salmon, carp, and catfish.
 Also, keep in mind that some of the harvesting techniques that companies use to catch these fish hurt the ecosystem and other fish and marine life that get in the way.

 Ultimately, there is no straight answer when it comes to which is best – farm-raised or wild-caught fish – but wild-caught fish tend to be the safer bet.
 If you’re concerned about your diet’s environmental impact of toxins in your food, some species of farm-raised fish may be better than those caught in the wild and vice versa.
 Be your health hero and stay on top of issues related to fish farming, harvesting, toxin levels, and more by following Monterey Bay Aquarium’s Seafood Watch Program.

 - Fish are one of the best sources of omega-3 fatty acids, so you should eat at least two servings per week;

 - Eating fish while pregnant may increase the baby’s health and intelligence;

 - Increasing fish intake reduces the risk of heart disease and dementia, including Alzheimer’s disease;

-- Be aware of where your fish was farmed and what practices were used;
+- Be aware of where your fish is raised and what practices are used;

 - Opting for smaller fish is more sustainable, and they contain less mercury.